apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 #### When to use what context type?

-Generally libraries should favor accepting the general `LoggingContext` type, and **not** attempt to wrap it, as it will result in difficult to compose APIs between multiple libraries.
+Generally libraries should favor accepting the general `FIXME!!!` type, and **not** attempt to wrap it, as it will result in difficult to compose APIs between multiple libraries.
 Because end users are likely going to be combining various libraries in a single application, it is important that they can "just pass along" the same context object through all APIs, regardless which other library they are calling into.

-Frameworks may need to be more opinionated here, and e.g. already have some form of "per request context" contextual object which they will conform to `LoggingContext`. _Within_ such framework it is fine and expected to accept and pass the explicit `SomeFrameworkContext`, however when designing APIs which may be called _by_ other libraries, such framework should be able to accept a generic `LoggingContext` rather than its own specific type.
+Frameworks may need to be more opinionated here, and e.g. already have some form of "per request context" contextual object which they will conform to `FIXME!!!`. _Within_ such framework it is fine and expected to accept and pass the explicit `SomeFrameworkContext`, however when designing APIs which may be called _by_ other libraries, such framework should be able to accept a generic `FIXME!!!` rather than its own specific type.

 #### Existing context argument

-When adapting an existing library/framework to support `LoggingContext` and it already has a "framework context" which is expected to be passed through "everywhere", we suggest to follow these guidelines for adopting LoggingContext:
+When adapting an existing library/framework to support `FIXME!!!` and it already has a "framework context" which is expected to be passed through "everywhere", we suggest to follow these guidelines for adopting FIXME!!!:

 1. Add a `Baggage` as a property called `baggage` to your own `context` type, so that the call side for your users becomes `context.baggage` (rather than the confusing `context.context`)
-2. If you cannot or it would not make sense to carry baggage inside your framework's context object, pass (and accept (!)) the `LoggingContext` in your framework functions like follows:
+2. If you cannot or it would not make sense to carry baggage inside your framework's context object, pass (and accept (!)) the `FIXME!!!` in your framework functions like follows:
-- if they take no framework context, accept a `context: LoggingContext` which is the same guideline as for all other cases
+- if they take no framework context, accept a `context: FIXME!!!` which is the same guideline as for all other cases
 - if they already _must_ take a context object and you are out of words (or your API already accepts your framework context as "context"), pass the baggage as **last** parameter (see above) yet call the parameter `baggage` to disambiguate your `context` object from the `baggage` context object.

 Examples:

-- `Lambda.Context` may contain `baggage` and a `logger` and should be able to conform to `LoggingContext`
+- `Lambda.Context` may contain `baggage` and a `logger` and should be able to conform to `FIXME!!!`
   - passing context to a `Lambda.Context` unaware library becomes: `http.request(url: "...", context: context)`.
 - `ChannelHandlerContext` offers a way to set/get baggage on the underlying channel via `context.baggage = ...`
   - this context is not passed outside a handler, but within it may be passed as is, and the baggage may be accessed on it directly through it.